 DEV is the folder where all your devices live.
 You’ll find your hardware, .e.g your keyboard, your mouse, your printer…a disk for instance would be found as /dev/sda whereas and a partition on that disk would be for example /dev/sda1.
 This is a folder that applications and drivers will access.

 Each user in Linux is assigned a specific directory that can only be accessed by them and the system administrator.
 This is where you store your personal files, install programs and save documents.
-It also contains your personal configuration files also known as the dot files (a dot precedes the name of the file).
+The HOME directory in Linux contains also your personal configuration files also known as the dot files (a dot precedes the name of the file).
 These are usually ‘hidden’ and if you want to display them, you would have to switch on the appropriate option in your file manager or run the command ls with the -a switch in the terminal.

 For example, the dotfiles like .xsession and .bashrc, the configuration files for X and Bash respectively, live in this /home directory.